-Poroshenko told reporters at the IDEX show here that he hoped talks with the US would yield an agreement to help Ukraine defend itself.
-Poroshenko had reportedly planned to meet with chief Pentagon weapons buyer, Frank Kendall, at the show.
+Poroshenko told reporters at the IDEX show here that he hoped talks with the US would yield an agreement to help Ukraine defend itself from Russia.
+Poroshenko had reportedly planned to meet with chief Pentagon weapons buyer, Frank Kendall, at the massive defense show here, IDEX.

 Ukraine Defense Minister Stepan Poltorak has said the country will dedicate $3 billion to fund the fight against pro-Russian rebels, including $110 million for buying weapons abroad.

-At the show, Poroshenko was said to have met for an hour with the UAE's crown prince Sheikh Mohammed bin Zayed al-Nahyan, and walked the show floor, which was lined with armored vehicles, missiles and automatic weapons from all over the world.
+At the show, Poroshenko was said to have met for an hour with the UAE's crown prince Sheikh Mohammed bin Zayed al-Nahyan, and walked the show floor of the show, which was lined with armored vehicles, missiles and automatic weapons from all over the world.

 The Ukrainian and Emirati leaders held what Poroshenko described as a "very important negotiation about the facilitation of the United Arab Emirates investment in the Ukraine."
-He declined to provide specifics of the deal, besides a promised diplomatic visit and that the two "signed a very important memorandum about military and technical cooperation."
+He declined to provide specifics of the deal, besides an exchange of promised diplomatic visits and that the two "signed a very important memorandum about military and technical cooperation."